Rediscovering Danville is an art show about Danville history featuring watercolor paintings by local artist Tim Welch.

 For a $200 or above (up to $500) you get a signed print and a custom work of art to be agreed upon between you and the artist.

-The final sponsorship level is the business advertiser’s package which includes an ad for your business in our quarterly art catalog, featuring Danville and the surrounding area’s most talented local artists.
+The final sponsorship level is the business advertiser’s package which includes a full page ad for your business in our quarterly art catalog, featuring Danville and the surrounding area’s most talented local artists.
 Please email or call the artist, Tim Welch regarding this amazing opportunity for your business and become a patron for the arts in your community.

-This painting of Burger Chef in Danville during the 1060’s was purchased by Butch Schroeder.
-Since the original is no longer available you’ll have to get a print if you would like to hang it on your wall.
+This painting of Burger Chef in Danville during the 1960’s was purchased by Butch Schroeder.
+Since the original is no longer available you’ll have to get a print if you’d like to have it hanging on your wall.
 People really seem to enjoy the nostalgic memories they get from paintings like this so that’s why it’s so fun painting them.

 The Big 4 Railroad Bridge also know as “The Arches” was one of the places I remember being told to “stay away from” when I was a kid.
 Of course we didn’t and there are many stories about this place from locals who have visited there.